 A Reflection of Resilience and Hope

 What did Mary Jane Veloso do to deserve such a harsh sentence?
-Her journey underscores the vulnerability of OFWs caught in exploitative schemes.
+The story of Mary Jane underscores the vulnerability of OFWs caught in exploitative schemes.
 Well, what happened to her is not just a legal battle but a testament to a mother’s resilience in the face of unimaginable adversity.

 To learn more about her case and the grant for pardon many have sought for her, read the full details below!